AnirudhDas/AniruddhaDas.github.io/PHP/DecodePolylineStringToArray.md

 ### Step 2

-Use it like:
+Use it in some other file as:

 ```
 <?php
-include_once 'AKDecodePolylineToArray.php';
+include_once 'DecodePolylineToArray.php';

 class PolylineDemo extends DecodePolyline {